AdobeDocs/audience-manager.it-IT/help/using/dil/dil-instance-methods.md

 ## submit {#submit}

-Invia tutti i dati in sospeso ad Audience Manager per l&#39; [!UICONTROL DIL] istanza.
+Submits all pending data to Audience Manager for the [!UICONTROL DIL] instance.

 <!--